Timeline: The Bastille Day attack in Nice

 July 15

 After visiting victims in hospital in Nice, Hollande says the death toll has reached 84 and that about 50 are still fighting for their lives.
-The attacker was a delivery worker and father, prosecutor Molins said.
+The attacker was a delivery worker and father of a family, prosecutor Molins said.

 Bouhlel's estranged wife is taken into custody together with another person.

-Interior minister Cazeneuve says he cannot confirm the attacker's motives were linked to radical Islam.
+Interior Minister Bernard Cazeneuve says he could not confirm the attacker's motives were linked to radical Islam.

 July 16

-French Prime Minister Manuel Valls tells Le Journal du Dimanche that Bouhlel "was radicalized very quickly".
+French Prime Minister Manuel Valls tells Le Journal du Dimanche that Bouhlel "was radicalised very quickly".

 July 17

-A man and a woman close to Bouhlel are arrested in Nice.
-Bouhlel's estranged wife is released, leaving a total of six people still detained in relation to the killings.
+A man and a woman close to Bouhlel were arrested in Nice early on Sunday.
+Bouhlel's estranged wife is released, bringing the number of people in detention during the killings to six.

-Five people held for questioning in connection with the attack are presented to a judge and could be placed under formal investigation and charged.

-France's government, facing mounting criticism over security in Nice on the night of the deadly attack, says it is ordering an inquiry by the national police inspectorate.

-(Reporting by Brian Love, Robert-Jan Bartunek and Bate Felix; Editing by Catherine Evans)
+(Reporting by Brian Love and Robert-Jan Bartunek; Editing by Andrew Callus and David Clarke)